jamespantalones/cropshop/README.md

 # CROPSHOP

-WARNING: ALPHA RELEASE IN ACTIVE DEVELOPMENT.
-BREAKING CHANGES MAY OCCUR UNTIL BETA RELEASE – WHICH WILL BE SOON
+DISCLAIMER: BETA RELEASE IN ACTIVE DEVELOPMENT

-This is a command line module that simply searches a given folder for images (currently **.png, .jpg, .jpeg, and .gif**) and renders those images in a number of different sizes (currently **40px, 240px, 360px, 640px, 960px, 1280px, 1920px**).
+This is a command line module that simply searches a given folder for images (currently **.png, .jpg, .jpeg, and .gif**) and renders those images in a number of specified sizes.
 Why?
 Because now you have various options that can be loaded programmatically for a lazy load lifestyle.
 The module also pipes images through `imagemin` for compression.
 Also, all images maintain aspect ratio, so *technically* nothing is actually being cropped – just resized.
+Although cropping options in the works for social media sharing.

 ### Setting up a CROPSHOP